 I recently went to Cap-Gris-Nez in France.
 I planned on capturing the lighthouse with the Milky Way next to it.
 Because the lighthouse was on with the lamp revolving, I wanted to capture the light beams passing out of the lighthouse.

-I snapped some images of the sky, some of the foreground (for HDR) and of the lighthouse.
-Then I followed with a series of photos with very short exposure times to freeze the light in distinct beams coming out the lighthouse.
+I snapped some images of the sky, some of the foreground (for HDR), and of the lighthouse.
+Then I followed with a series of photos with very short exposure times to freeze the light in distinct beams coming out of the lighthouse.

 Once at home, I started processing this huge volume of photos.
-And then an extremely underexposed image I took for the HDR of the landscape came to my attention.
+And then, an extremely underexposed image I took for the HDR of the landscape at night came to my attention.